mosquito/aiofile/README.rst

     loop = asyncio.get_event_loop()
     loop.run_until_complete(main())

-Suboptimal for small lines because doesn't reuse read buffer.
-When you want to read file by lines please avoid to use ``async_open`` use ``LineReader`` instead.

 Supported methods:

 * ``async def read(length = -1)`` - reading chunk from file, when length is